About Inner Banner

 Unlicensed Driving

-As one of the most common driving offences, this involves a person driving on a public road without a licence or permit.
+As one of the most common traffic and driving offences, this involves a person driving on a public road without a licence or permit.
 This also includes breaching a licence condition set by a court, according to Section 18 (1) of the Road Safety Act

 If you’re a driver with an interstate licence and have lived in Victoria for 3 months, a Victorian licence needs to be obtained.
 Failure to do so can result in a charge for unlicensed driving.